HoffmanZheng/Rust-Demo/variables/README.md

 1. The varibles in Rust is immutable be default, which means the value of the variable cannot be assigned twice.
 Make it easy to develop the complicated and concurrent code.

 2. Many factors need to consider when deciding a variable is mutable or not.
-Mpdifying a heavy object might be more efficient than assigning a new instance.
+Modifying a heavy object might be more efficient than assigning a new instance.
 On the other hand, it's quite comprehensible to use functional programing (assign value on new variable) when using lightweight object.

 ```
 fn main() {